 - All fines/costs/fees are expected to be paid at the time they are assessed.

 - Time to pay will only be granted with the completion of a financial statement, and the court determines that you do not have sufficient funds to pay the total due in one payment.

 - If less than $125.00 is due, only one extension will be granted, regardless of financial status.
 An initial payment of at least $45.00 is expected.

-- You can voluntarily agree to a wage assignment, in which your employer will deduct a designated amount from your pay check and forward a check to the court.
+- You can voluntarily agree to a wage assignment, in which your employer will deduct a designated amount from your paycheck and forward a check to the court or an ACH payment with a signed agreement for withdrawal of funds from your checking or savings account.
 An initial payment of at least $45.00 is expected.

 - If you have been approved for a payment plan, an initial payment of at least $45.00 is expected.
 The court will provide you with a payment schedule that must be completed and signed.